-At the Turó Park Medical Clinic, our team of physiotherapists welcome you to our international clinic to treat the range of different pelvic floor disorders.
+At Turó Park Medical Clinic, our team of physiotherapists welcomes you to our international clinic to treat a range of different pelvic floor disorders.

 Do not hesitate to make an appointment now with our physiotherapist.